egorsmkv/openapi3-generator/README.md

 - `config.py` : basic information about the API (title, description, support contacts, tags info and etc)
 - `swagger_ui.py` : run a Flask web server for prototyping
 - `build.py` : a build script to create the `api.yaml` file
-- `api/paths` : your API paths are location here
+- `api/paths` : your API paths are locating here
 - `api/schemas` : your API schemas (API responses, API request objects and etc)
 - `api/project.py` : here you add your schemas and paths